rzach/ucalgmthesis/README.md

   load.
 Try compiling without the font option to see if that's the problem.

-- Times, Palatino, and Libertine load the `newtxmath` or `newpxmath` packages.
+- `times`, `palatino`, and `libertine` options load the `newtxmath` or `newpxmath` packages.
 These have to be loaded after `amsthm`, so the class loads `amsthm` before it sets up these fonts.
 If you don't want that, leave out the font option, load the font in your main document preamble, then call `\manuscriptthesis` or `\fullpagethesis` to set the right page dimensions based on the new font.

-- Garamond and Utopia use the `mathdesign` package, which has a buggy `\hrulefill` command.
+- `garamond` and `utopia` use the `mathdesign` package, which has a buggy `\hrulefill` command.
 The package tries to correct this.

 - The guidelines require that the official filed thesis is laid out